Aw Fuck Me!

-While in theory, I knew of his importance within the family; it really hadn’t sunk in that he had been the head of our family, and had been so, for as long as anyone could remember.
+While, in theory, I knew of his importance within the family, ; it really hadn’t sunk in that he had been the head of our family, and had been so, for as long as anyone could remember.
 The number of people at the funeral and their importance left me in awe.
 There were even a few heads of state in attendance, and more than a few statesmen, Senators, Congressmen/women, and all manner of movers and shakers.
-I was humbled when I realized how much time he had given me, to mentor me and be my loving grandfather; when clearly he had such responsibilities of running the family, as he did.
+I was humbled when I realized how much time he had given me, to mentor me and be my loving grandfather, ; when clearly he had such responsibilities of running the Ffamily, as he did.

 I seemed to have escaped his wrath.
 I had received his fully restored and beloved Aston Martin DB5, of ‘James Bond’ fame, “and all that it contained.”
-My gift had been one of the first listed - which should have been a red flag to those paying attention. - and in truth was not really worth all that much, not really being that rare a car.
+My gift had been one of the first listed - which should have been a red flag to those paying attention. - And in truth was not really worth all that much, not really being that rare a car.
 Those present were impatient to get on with the reading and finding out where the real money would go to.
 There was a listing of its contents; that they ignored, and didn’t even bother to have it read.
 The main focus, again, seemed to be for those out looking for the really huge prize.
 Most looked at the Aston Martin as some gag gift of no value.
-They laughingly told me that I would need to sell it to pay off my student loans, while those that felt they were entitled to some part of the billions and maybe trillions that Grandfather had commanded, and already arguing over contesting the Will.
+They laughingly told me that I would need to sell it to pay off my student loans, while those who that felt they were entitled to some part of the billions, and maybe trillions, that Grandfather had commanded were, and already quarreling over contesting the Will.
 While my father was explicitly instructed that he would not be allowed to redistribute the contents of his ‘Last Will and Testament.’

 To say that I had lost what little love and respect I had for my extended family, was a given.
 In their eyes, great wealth equates with greater power, and that was all that seemed to be on their minds for now.